pikax/vue-composable/readme.md

 I really appreciate some tweaks or changes on how the documentation is displayed and how to make it easier to read.

-> I really need an logo for this project, if you have a good idea for a logo, please enter in contact with me, you can find me on the `Vue discord : @pikax

 Twitter: [@pikax_dev](https://twitter.com/pikax_dev)

 ## Build